-Ruzuku has 3 Tiers and 2 prices for each, depending on whether you choose to pay monthly or annually:
+Ruzuku offers 3 plans: Free, Core, and Pro.
+The cost of the paid plans varies depending on whether you opt to pay monthly or annually.

 What I like most about Ruzuku is its combination of simplicity and flexibility.
 It is easy and intuitive to use, with a simple, clean design for the first-time course creator, but it will also allow users with more design experience to create a more customized look.
 Its sophistication level meets you where you are, so frustration is minimized!